The Weird Nail Problem Trending On TikTok

 Is onycholysis preventable?

 "Prevention is key," says McNails, "and therefore it's best that you avoid doing gels at home."
-She stresses the importance of seeking out a professional who is insured, has their certificates, and uses a professional-only brand that is made in the UK, Europe, or the USA — with the matching lamp.
+She stresses the importance of seeking out a professional who is insured, has their certificates, and uses a professional-only brand — with the matching lamp.

 Advertisement